Capital City: Tirana

 UK and EU driving licenses are valid in Albania.
 It is recommended, however, that you get an International Driving Permit.
 You can easily exchange your driving license at your local Regional Directorate of Road and Transport.
 To do that, you need the following documents:

-To legally drive a car in Albania, you must have your driving license, vehicle registration and insurance documents, and personal ID or passport.
-Overall, owning a vehicle in Albania is affordable, however, we would not entirely recommend it, since the traffic incidents rate in the country is quite high.
+If you want to take your car after moving to Albania from the UK, you will need the registration/ownership papers of the vehicle as well as a valid insurance policy.
+To legally drive a car in Albania, you must have your driving license, vehicle registration and insurance documents, and a personal ID or passport.
+Overall, owning a vehicle in Albania is affordable.

 Education in Albania